 Jingles have helped to cement brands large and small into our minds for a lifetime.

-Due to the profound effect and power that a jingle (and audio branding) has, it is fair to say that an audio logo is just as important as a visual one.
+Due to the profound effect and power that a jingle (and audio branding) has, an audio logo is just as important as a visual one.

-Let’s kick this list off with none other than Bunnings Warehouse.
+Let’s kick this list off with Bunnings Warehouse.

-If you’re like us, then you’ll find it hard to say Bunnings Warehouse, without adding "lowest prices are just the beginning".
+If you’re like us, you’ll find it hard to say Bunnings Warehouse without adding "lowest prices are just the beginning".

-This iconic Aussie jingle was written by Perth local Trevor Hilton over 25 years ago in the 1990’s.
+This iconic Aussie jingle was written by Perth local Trevor Hilton over 25 years ago.

-Did you know he was asked to base the sound off of a song by Jamaican musician, Shaggy?
+Did you know he was asked to base the sound on a song by Jamaican musician Shaggy?

 Listen to this iconic Aussie track right HERE.